threefoldfoundation/www_threefold_io/content/blog/2022/05/post-7/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [sam_taggart]
   categories: ["Foundation"]
   tags: [threefold_grid, community, farming, why, update]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: Sam Taggart
-  authorImg: images/people/sam_taggart.jpg
   imgPath: images/blog/internet_of_internets.png
 ---

-*The Internet of Internets is owned by the people.* <br/>
+_The Internet of Internets is owned by the people._ <br/>
-*It interconnects us all, directly, without any intermediaries.* <br/>
+_It interconnects us all, directly, without any intermediaries._ <br/>
-*We store our data in full sovereignty and privacy.* <br/>
+_We store our data in full sovereignty and privacy._ <br/>
-*On top of it, we build valuable experiences, useful experiences.* <br/>
+_On top of it, we build valuable experiences, useful experiences._ <br/>
-*Not to control.
+_Not to control.
 Not to polarize.
 Not to addict.
-Not to manipulate.* <br/>
+Not to manipulate._ <br/>
-*Rather to connect.
+_Rather to connect.
 To exchange.
 To share.
-To provide value for each other.* <br/>
+To provide value for each other._ <br/>
-*A circular economy, to benefit the collective and, as a result, each of us individually.* <br/>
+_A circular economy, to benefit the collective and, as a result, each of us individually._ <br/>
-*As believers in a better world who choose to act.*
+_As believers in a better world who choose to act._

 <br/>